The largest study of breast implants to date provides women with some important information regarding rare but serious adverse outcomes.

 Some women use breast implants to feel more comfortable in their bodies, whereas others choose breast reconstruction to recreate a natural-looking breast after a mastectomy.

 A surgeon performs a mastectomy to remove breast cancer tumors.

 The saline implant uses a silicone shell filled with a sterile saline solution during surgery, while the silicone implant uses a silicone shell prefilled with viscous silicone gel.

 The FDA have not always been in favor of silicone breast implants.
-In 1992, the FDA concluded that the data available at the time were not sufficient to support approval.
+In 1992, the

 The decision did not impact gel-filled breast implants for patients undergoing breast reconstruction; people considered these implants to be investigational medical devices, to be further analyzed and clinically studied.

 In the early 2000s, the FDA approved saline-filled breast implants for augmentation in women who are aged 18 and older and for reconstruction in women of any age.

 The approval for silicone gel-filled breast implants, instead, was valid for a limited number of augmentation, reconstruction, and revision patients at a limited number of sites.